 Oak Knoll Avenue near Napa

 Drive the tree-lined valley crossroad that closely cuts through the vineyards showcasing nature’s glory along the way with its vivid display of autumn colors.
+The tree-lined driveway from Oak Knoll Avenue leading up to Trefethen Family Vineyards is also spectacular in the fall.

 Downtown St. Helena